nf-core/drop/README.md

 ## Introduction

-**nf-core/drop**(Detection of RNA Outliers Pipeline) is a bioinformatics pipeline that detects aberrant expression, aberrant splicing, and mono-allelic expression from raw RNA sequencing data.
+**nf-core/drop**(Detection of RNA Outliers Pipeline) is a bioinformatics pipeline that detects aberrant expression, aberrant splicing, and mono-allelic expression from RNA sequencing data.

 ![A high-level diagram of the DROP workflow in a metro map style](docs/images/drop_metromap.png)